 For security reasons the gates at the College's main entrance are closed between 12.00 midnight and 6.30 am.
 The Cripps Court gate is generally kept locked for security reasons but can be opened using your University Card or late key.
-The Old Library, Ramsay Murray and Sidgwick gates are open during daytime hours.
+The Old Library, Ann's Court, Ramsay Murray and Sidgwick gates are open from 07.30 daily, til around 18.00.
 Otherwise, access may be gained by ringing the bell at the Porters' Lodge, though a delay may result if the Porter is out on patrol.